PROJECT FINANCE TRAINING

 Almost all project finance courses researched by PFX are geared toward institutional lending into major infrastructure projects, with the only one reflecting how the market has become dominated by private debt being produced by UK-based Financial Edge Training (FE), widely acknowledged as Wall Street’s top training firm.
 With locations in London, New York, and Asia they deliver the new-hire training for early joiners at 7 of the global top 10 investment banks (as rated by the FT) each year.
 Since January 2016, they have taught almost 30,000 students worldwide.
 Their project finance course is the only one that PFX can approve as being applicable to current markets.

 Although deal values and sectors have dramatically widened over the past ten to 15 years the basic ‘contracted off-take’ principle of project finance has not changed.
 FE’s financial modelling clearly separates project finance from all forms of traditional asset finance, but this needs to be allied to the documentation and other requirements needed in order to produce an unconditional (and underwrite-able) terms sheet.

-The Handbook also reviews how capital markets have evolved since the Eurodollar bond market of the 1960’s; the emergence and dominance of private wealth powered debt and equity; what ‘shovel ready‘ really means; how to construct a full project plan that will be acceptable to any financier; 15 mistakes that have led to countless transactions and negotiations meeting premature ends and a detailed breakdown of supporting documentation you, the financier, needs.
+The Handbook also reviews how capital markets have evolved since the Eurodollar bond market of the 1960’s; the emergence and dominance of private wealth powered debt and equity; what ‘shovel ready‘ really means; how to construct a full project plan that will be acceptable to any investor; 15 mistakes that have led to countless transactions and negotiations meeting premature ends and a detailed breakdown of supporting documentation you, the investor, needs.